Frugalissimo

 1. Is the reference price real, or inflated?

-2. Does the code actually apply to what is in my cart?
+2. Does the code apply to what’s in my cart?

-3. Does the minimum-order threshold require me to buy extra stuff I did not want?
+3. Does the minimum-order threshold force me to buy stuff I didn’t want?

-4. Was the code verified recently by someone else?
+4. Was the code verified recently by somebody else?

 5. Is the final post-discount price below the market range for this product?

-Reading a coupon well is one half of saving money.
-The other half is layering the savings correctly once you have a good code.
-Our guide to code stacking covers the order of operations.
+Reading a coupon is half the job.
+The other half is stacking savings once you’ve got a good code.
+My code stacking post covers the order of operations.

-Browse verified coupons at Frugalissimo, all with visible verification dates and real fine print.
+Browse verified coupons at Frugalissimo, all with visible verification dates and honest fine print.

 Found this helpful?
 Share it with a friend who wants to save more money.